© Stefano Lunardi | Dreamstime.com

 Besides the potential dangers associated with sleep aids, these drugs aren’t always needed.
 In fact, many doctors espouse that most people don’t actually need a prescription sleep aid, and the vast majority of people with sleep disorders can find relief in other ways.

 Sometimes the root cause of insomnia can be complex and involve hormone imbalances or adrenal dysfunction, and those cases will need to be corrected.
 But many people just need a little assistance, and thus, trying one of these 3 time-tested natural remedies for insomnia makes a lot of sense.

 These natural remedies are non-habit forming so you’re very unlikely to become dependent or addicted to these therapies: There is little downside to trying one of these approaches and it might be just the thing you need to get a good night’s rest.

-- 5-HTP – A serotonin deficiency (neurotransmitter deficiency in the brain) can be an underlying root cause of both insomnia and depression.
-If your lack of sleep is accompanied by persistent feelings of sadness, hopelessness or negativity, taking 5-HTP may help you.
-5-HTP is a serotonin precursor naturally produced by the body.
-It is also prepared in a supplement form from the seed pods of a West African plant called Griffonia simplicifolia.
+- 5-HTP: A serotonin deficiency (neurotransmitter deficiency in the brain) can be an underlying root cause of both insomnia and depression.
+If your lack of sleep is accompanied by persistent feelings of sadness, hopelessness, or negativity, taking 5-HTP may help you.
+A serotonin precursor naturally produced by the body, 5-HTP is also prepared in a supplement form from the seed pods of a West African plant called Griffonia simplicifolia.
 This 5-HTP has the ability to be converted into the mood-regulating neurotransmitter serotonin as well as the sleep-inducing hormone melatonin.
-It is a close relative of tryptophan – an essential amino acid found in certain foods that is also a precursor to serotonin.
+It is a close relative of tryptophan—an essential amino acid found in certain foods that is also a precursor to serotonin.
 (Have you ever felt sleepy after eating that Thanksgiving turkey?
 Tryptophan is the reason why!)
-Learn how to take 5-HTP in our article, Serotonin Deficiency – A Root Cause of Your Depression Symptoms?
+Learn how to take 5-HTP in our article Serotonin Deficiency: A Root Cause of Your Depression Symptoms?